-010 Barnes Road is a two and one half storey multiple dwelling row house located in the downtown core of St. John’s.
+This building is a two-and-a-half storey single dwelling row house located at 8 Barnes Road, St. John’s, NL.
 The designation is confined to the footprint of the building.

 Statement of Significance